OPAE/intel-fpga-bbb/samples/tutorial/03_ccip/README.md

 [03b_linked_list](03b_linked_list) and
 [03c_linked_list_cci](03c_linked_list_cci) introduce MPF building blocks using two different RTL representations of CCI-P. Both transform CCI-P to use virtual addresses corresponding to address mapping on the host.
+The 03c example demonstrates the MPF ability to pin pages on first reference by passing normal virtual addresses to the FPGA without first preparing the buffers for FPGA access.